mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/FAQ/index.md

 ### Can the port assignment be the same for MAMP and MAMP PRO?

 You can set the same ports for MAMP and MAMP PRO but it is not recommended to run both applications at the same time.

 ---

-### Can I use MAMP at the same time as MAMP PRO?

-Both applications, MAMP as well as MAMP PRO, are configuration tools for the tools inside the folder MAMP.
-Though you could run them simultaneously you should not do it.
-You would run into sporadic problems, even data loss may occur.

----